coderedcorp/coderedcms/docs/getting_started/tutorial01.rst

 Adding your logo
 ----------------

 First, and most important, is the logo.
-Go to **Settings > CRX Settings**.
-Here are the site-wide visual and design settings for your website.
-At the top are two settings for your logo and favicon.
+Go to **Settings > CRX Settings**, where there are site-wide visual and design settings for your website.
+At the top, are two settings for your logo and favicon.
 Both will be scaled to fit wherever they are used, but we recommend the following image parameters: